baudisgroup/snp2pop/README.md

 | -p --platform | TEXT | SNP array platform (see below), or Sequencing. |
 | -o --output   | TEXT | output as 9 theoretical fractions (FRAC), or output as ratio of 5 continental groups with a voting result (CONT) or ratio of 26 population groups with a voting result (POP), or both 26 populations and 5 continental groups summarized from the 26 population voting output (ALL). |

+### Input file
 The input file can be SNP array output or sequencing data.

-In case of sequencing data, vcf or vcf.gz file formats are supported as input for sequencing data.
+In case of sequencing data, `vcf` or `vcf.gz` file formats are supported as input for sequencing data.
 Only one vcf file should be placed in the directory.

-In case of SNP array output, the current pipeline supports 9 array platforms from Affymetrix:
+In case of SNP array output, file should be *tab separated*.

-- Mapping10K_Xba142

-- Mapping50K_Hind240

-- Mapping50K_Xba240

-- Mapping250K_Nsp

-- Mapping250K_Sty

-- GenomeWideSNP_5

-- GenomeWideSNP_6

-- CytoScan750K_Array

-- CytoScanHD_Array

-The input file should be *tab separated*.
 There should be 4 columns: ID (SNP ID or simply indicating row number), chromosome (1-23), nucleotide base position, and a value column (a number within 0-1 if **BAF** format, or AA/AB/BB if **GC** format).

 Example for **BAF** input format: